uchicago-cs/cmsc23300/website/project3_rubric.rst

 The Design component of the grade will be determined by "qualities, many of which are intangible, that don’t have to do with (and exist to some extent independently of) the correct operation of your code."
 (thanks to Adam Shaw for this concise phrasing).
-Across both parts of the project, we will be looking at the following (the exact points for each of the parts of the project is specified later):
+We will specifically be looking at the following:

-* **Function decomposition** : We will look at whether you divided your implementation into functions that make sense.
+* **Function decomposition** (15 points): We will look at whether you divided your implementation into functions that make sense.
 This includes avoiding repeated/redundant code, ensuring that each function performs a well-defined task, and putting related functions in the same module (i.e., the same C file).
-* **Efficiency**: We will look at whether your code is minimally efficient.
+* **Efficiency** (5 points): We will look at whether your code is minimally efficient.
   In other words, we are not looking for sublimely efficient code but, rather, for the lack of grossly inefficient code.
 For example, we don't care whether you store your list of channels in a linked list (:math:`O(n)` lookup times) or a